Can R&D Tax Credits be added to Land Remediation Relief?

 The Environment Agency has estimated that 300,000 hectares of land at over 325,000 sites in England and Wales are contaminated with a variety of pollutants.
 On average 250 new sites have been classified as contaminated each year since 2000 – Environment Agency (2005) Indicators for Land Contamination, Science Report SC030039/SR.

 Land remediation takes several forms and is commonly considered to be a ‘dig and dump’ activity.
-However, as environmental concerns regarding disposal of this contaminated land increase companies can be seen to engage the assistance of specialist chemist either as employees, Joint Ventures or subcontractors to assist in innovative remediation techniques and in-situ remediation.
+As environmental concerns regarding disposal contaminated land increase companies are engaging the assistance of specialist chemist.
+The engagments vary from employees, Joint Ventures or subcontractors to assist in innovative remediation techniques and in-situ remediation.

 This approach is relatively new and one strategy will not always work on the same contamination in another location, perhaps due to the soils present, the use of the location, the level of contamination, waterways and so on.
 The benchmarking of new techniques and technical adaption of known techniques to accommodate new variables is potentially qualifying R&D activity, which can be a generous relief if all conditions to claim Land Remediation Tax Relief are not met.